I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 Candy dated, even had a few sexual encounters, but none of them were what she was looking for.
-The man she intended to marry would be wealthy—that was her first, and most ardent, rule.
+The man she intended to marry would be wealthy—that was her first, and most steadfast, rule.

 The first time she laid eyes on Pat Montgomery, she wasn’t too happy.
-She found him too introverted and not very handsome but Pat was destined to be wealthy someday, so Candy gave it another chance.
+She found him too introverted and not very handsome, but Pat was destined to be wealthy someday, so Candy gave it another chance.

 By 1979, Pat was earning a good income at Texas Instruments.
 The couple had a son and a daughter, and they had purchased their dream home in Lucas, Texas—not too far from the estate made famous by the Dallas television show popular of the time.

 To outsiders looking in, Candy Montgomery appeared to have it all.
 The perfect life.